HemanthBangera/PicoShell/README.md

 ---

 <p align="center">
-  ⭐ <b>If you found PicoShell useful, please consider starring the repo!</b> ⭐
+  ⭐ <b>If you have made this far, please consider starring the repo!</b> ⭐
 </p>

 <p align="center">